eagle840/katacoda-labs/terraforminter/step3.md

 `terraform plan -out=myplan.tfplan`{{execute}}

+since we didn't provide a name in the var file, it will prompt us for one, use `nginx1`

 `terraform apply "myplan.tfplan"`{{execute}}

 `docker ps`{{execute}}

-Lets take a look at the tree structure, and you'll see an added folder for the workspace: ./terraform.tfstate.d/ws
+Lets take a look at the tree structure, and you'll see an added folder for the workspace: `./terraform.tfstate.d/ws1`

 `tree -a`{{execute}}